Skip to content

 It was my very first board meeting, and I had no idea what I was doing.

-Although I had been running my startup for three years, I had never had a board before.
-To be honest, even with an MBA under my belt, I did not really know what a board was supposed to do or how it was supposed to work.
+Although I had been running my startup for three years, I had never had a startup board of directors before.
+Even with an MBA under my belt, I did not really understand board member roles and responsibilities, or how any of it was supposed to work.

 As the meeting started, I walked my one board member through the long deck I had meticulously prepared.